-The sixth section will deal with the drama of the early Modern, excluding that of Shakespeare, which has already been the focus of the summer school.
-Among the texts likely to be taught will be: Christopher Marlowe's Edward II and Dr Faustus; Ben Jonson's Volpone and The Alchemist, and John Webster's The Duchess of Malfi and The White Devil.
-The course will conclude with preparation for the second-year examinations.
+The sixth section will deal with the drama of the Early Modern period, excluding that of Shakespeare, which has already been the focus of the summer school.
+Among the texts likely to be represented will be: Christopher Marlowe's Edward II and Dr Faustus; Ben Jonson's Volpone and Bartholomew Fair; Thomas Middleton's A Chaste Maid in Cheapside; and John Webster's The Duchess of Malfi and The White Devil.